 Yes, you can scale your connection to Google based on your needs.

-An Cloud Interconnect consists of one or more circuits deployed as an Ethernet port channel link (LAG) group.
-The circuits in an Cloud Interconnect can be 10 Gbps or 100 Gbps, but not both within the same Cloud Interconnect.
+A Cloud Interconnect connection consists of one or more circuits deployed as an Ethernet port channel link (LAG) group.
+The circuits in a connection can be 10 Gbps or 100 Gbps, but not both.

-You can order more than one Cloud Interconnect and use them in an active-active fashion by leveraging the BGP routing capabilities of Cloud Router.
+You can order more than one connection and use them in an active-active fashion by leveraging the BGP routing capabilities of Cloud Router.

 Can I reach my instances using IPv6 over Cloud Interconnect ?